The Hepworth Prize for Sculpture

 'What a rich, varied and contrary exhibition this is.
 After a bit, I forgot it was a prize. ...the show celebrates the fifth anniversary of the Hepworth Wakefield, one of our best regional museums.' **** Adrian Searle, The Guardian

 Discover the work of the four shortlisted artists in our prize exhibition which showcases the unique approach each artist has to making sculpture.

-The winner of The Hepworth Prize for Sculpture will be decided by a pannel of judges including architect David Chipperfield, the BBC's Alastair Sooke, Carolyn Christov-Bakargiev, Director of Castello di Rivoli Museo d'Arte Contemporanea and GAM Galleria Civica d'Arte Moderna e Contemporanea di Torino, Sheikha Hoor al-Qasimi, President Sharjah Art Foundation and Patrizia Sandretto Re Rebaudengo, President of the Fondazione Sandretto Re Rebaudengo.
-Keep an eye out for the announcement on 17 November 2016.
+The winner of The Hepworth Prize for Sculpture was decided on Thursday 17 November by a pannel of judges including architect David Chipperfield, the BBC's Alastair Sooke, Carolyn Christov-Bakargiev, Director of Castello di Rivoli Museo d'Arte Contemporanea and GAM Galleria Civica d'Arte Moderna e Contemporanea di Torino, Sheikha Hoor al-Qasimi, President Sharjah Art Foundation and Patrizia Sandretto Re Rebaudengo, President of the Fondazione Sandretto Re Rebaudengo.

 PEOPLE'S CHOICE AWARD